In this guide, we show how you can disable file execution in the uploads folder for WordPress.

 - Navigate to wp-content > uploads - it is part of your WordPress installation.

-- Click the arrow, next to the + upload button in the top-right corner.
+- Click the arrow, next to the + upload button in the top-left corner.

 - Select New other file in the drop-down menu.